CodeVU-Python-Assignments/13_1-Country-Code/README.md

 No country code found.
 ```

+# Tip
+Looks at the json and xml example.
+That said, feel free to explore getting yourself an api key and feel free to experiment with the requests library!

+# Test
 test_get_geo_codes.py contains test code.
 When all tests pass, you are good to go.
 You can run the file using pytest.